mdh/redirect/README.txt

 == DESCRIPTION:

-Redirect is a simple Ruby redirect DSL build on Rack
+Redirect is a simple Ruby redirect DSL build on Rack.
+It's like a simple Ruby mod_rewrite, so you can write and test your redirects in Ruby.

-== GETTING STARTED
+== GETTING STARTED:

 From the commandline run: